coderbrent/validation-checker/README.md

 Down the 🛣️:

 - Add additional field types.
+- Throw the regex patterns into an env file to keep them out of the way.
-- I plan to add Jest in the future to beef up against edge cases when adding additional inputTypes with some nice unit testing.
+- Maybe add Jest in the future to beef up against edge cases when adding additional inputTypes with some nice unit testing.

 Special thanks and credit to Andrew Woods and this awesomely helpful blog post he wrote here -> <a href="https://andrewwoods.net/blog/2018/name-validation-regex/">his blog</a> for the regex name pattern I used for this script!